GPU-Accelerated Computation of Vietoris-Rips Persistence Barcodes: Background

-3. by decreasing combinatorial index: denoted by $cidx(s)$ (equivalently, by decreasing lexicographical order on the decreasing sequence of vertex indices)~\cite{siddique2016proof,knuth1997art,pascal1887sopra}.
+This means that the subcategory exhibits: \begin{enumerate} \item (Acylicity~\cite{kozlov2008combinatorial}) The objects can be topologically sorted into a total order so that: \begin{enumerate} \item The only endomorphism on an object is the identity map and \item Only the identity map has an inverse. \end{enumerate} \item (Simplicity) Every nontrivial inclusion is a composition of the \emph{unit inclusion maps} which unions a single simplex to a subcomplex. \end{enumerate} For a Vietoris-Rips complex, there are many ways to order a simplex-wise refinement $S$ of $F$ , see e.g. ~\cite{luetgehetmann2019computing}; in the case of Ripser and Ripser++, we use the following \textbf{simplex-wise filtration} ordering criterion on simplices:

-Every simplex in the simplex-wise refinement will correspond to a "column" in a uniquely associated (co-)boundary matrix for persistence computation.
-Thus we will use the terms "column" and "simplex" interchangeably to explain our algorithms.
+\begin{enumerate} \item by increasing diameter: denoted by $\textsf{diam}(\sigma)$, \item by increasing dimension: denoted by $\textsf{dim}(\sigma)$, and \item by decreasing combinatorial index: denoted by $\textsf{cidx}(\sigma)$ (equivalently, by decreasing lexicographical order on the decreasing sequence of vertex indices)~\cite{siddique2016proof,knuth1997art,pascal1887sopra}. \end{enumerate} Every simplex in the simplex-wise refinement will correspond to a ``column" in a uniquely associated (co-)boundary matrix for persistence computation.
+Thus we will use the terms ``column" and ``simplex" interchangeably to explain our algorithms.